mui/material-ui/docs/src/pages/components/text-fields/text-fields-es.md

 ## Uncontrolled vs Controlled

-The component can be controlled or uncontrolled
+The component can be controlled or uncontrolled.

 {{"demo": "pages/components/text-fields/StateTextFields.js"}}